ghermens/media2click/Documentation/Configuration/Index.rst

                Show the button for permanent activation if configured for this host.

             :ts:`.privacyPid:` :ref:`integer <t3tsref:data-type-integer>`
                Target page for the "More Info" link.
-Set via Constant Editor.
+Set via Site Settings or Constant Editor.